 Armed with this understanding of the need to keep data and models fresh, and of how advanced AI can help drive agile analytics, we believe businesses are ready to build their technology infrastructure.
 That will be the subject of our third article, along with examples of how agile analytics is already helping businesses in chaotic times.

-This article was written by Bret Greenstein, SVP and Global Head of Data & AI; Babak Hodjat, VP of Evolutionary AI; and Jason Kodish, Global Guild Lead, Data & AI.
+This article was written by Babak Hodjat, VP of Evolutionary AI and Jason Kodish, Global Guild Lead, Data & AI.

 For more insights, visit the AI section of our website or contact us.